dbcls/sparql-proxy/README.md

 Use `files/description.ttl` for `text/turtle` and `files/description.rdf` for `application/rdf+xml`.

-NOTE: If you're running `sparql-proxy` within Docker, you may want to use `-v` option for `docker` command to make the files accessible from the inside of the container.
+NOTE: If you're running `sparql-proxy` within Docker, you may want to use `-v` option for `docker` command to make the files accessible from the inside of the container:

+    $ docker run -p 8080:3000 -e SPARQL_BACKEND=http://example.com/sparql -v `pwd`/files:/app/files dbcls/sparql-proxy